-Your PowerBook comes with two built-in speakers, a built-in microphone, an audio line in port, and a headphone out port.
+Your PowerBook comes with three built-in speakers, a built-in microphone, an audio line in port, and a headphone (audio line out) port.

 Note: While devices are plugged in, sound won't come through your built-in speakers.
 Unplug any headphones or speakers to hear the computer speakers.